 On October 7th of 2022, Quynh performed the world premiere of Paul Chihara piano concerto as featured soloist with Vietnamese National Symphony Orchestra under the baton of conductor Honna Tetsuji at the Hanoi Opera House.
 This important concert commemorated the 25th anniversary of normalization of US-Vietnam diplomatic relations.
 She will be performing the American premiere of this concerto with the Seattle Symphony Orchestra in January of 2024 as part of the "Celebrate Asia" concert at the S. Mark Taper Foundation Auditorium - Benaroya Hall.

 Dr. Nguyen is a graduate of The Juilliard School and Mannes College of Music, where she studied with Bella Davidovich, Jacob Lateiner, Martin Canin, and Jerome Rose.
 She received her Doctor of Musical Arts degree from the Graduate Center of City University of New York.
 Her dissertation titled An Analysis of Olivier Messiaen's Last Piano Solo Work: Les Petites Esquisses d'oiseaux received the Barry Brook Dissertation award from the Graduate Center.
 Additionally, she is the recipient of several highly prestigious scholarships and awards, including the United States Presidential Academic Fitness Award, the American Prize, and the Fulbright Fellowship to study music with the late Yvonne Loriod Messiaen in Paris, France in 2004-2005.

-Ms. Nguyen currently serves on the faculty of Hunter College and the International Keyboard Institute and Festival in New York City.
+Dr. Nguyen currently serves on the music faculty of the Music Department at Hunter College, City University of New York, and the International Keyboard Institute and Festival.